borenstein-lab/multi_view_integration_analysis/src/ml_pipeline/README.md

 This folder includes all code related to the machine learning (ML) pipeline.

-## Instructions - Running the pipeline on a single dataset
+## Instructions (ARCHIVE!!) - Running the pipeline on a single dataset

 1. Prepare input data as follows: